 Pre- and post-treatment photography is important for various reasons.
 Not only do these images make it easier to talk through areas of concern, but after treatment patients can become psychologically acclimatised to the effects.
 Directly comparing follow-up photos means you can exhibit the scale of the outcome to the patient, increasing patient satisfaction.

 For some insurance companies these photographs are a medico-legal requirement.
-In addition, they can manage expected outcomes for future treatments and, of course, add to your portfolio – useful if you decide to gain the Level 7 Certification through Recognition of Prior Learning.
+In addition, they can manage expected outcomes for future treatments and, of course, add to your portfolio – useful if you decide to gain the Level 7 through Recognition of Prior Learning.

 3. Consent.
 Thoroughly.